 Then the question arises that when we are spending the highest in healthcare, using the best technologies, backed by the top researchers of the world then what are those problems with the US healthcare system that are pulling the US down in the list of the world’s top countries in healthcare quality list and increasing healthcare issues in America.
 First, we have to see why healthcare delivery in the U.S. is expensive.
 With the advent of the unified electronic healthcare system, the cost of care delivery has increased for physician practices.

 Physicians are now required to hire highly trained IT resources to manage the new EHR and EMR systems.
 Not only that, but the transformation from the old system is also expensive.
 Although, many government-run programs have incentivized the switch from paper records to electronic health record systems it has, in fact, increased the operational cost.
 The cost, however, can be contained if proper medical billing services and medical coding services are obtained at a fraction of the cost.
 For this very purpose, companies like SybridMD is providing a range of specialized services including physician credentialing services, medical billing services, medical coding services, medical transcription services, etc.

 Physician practices are now required to install new computers with EHR solutions.
 To maintain the software, sometimes they have to pay subscription charges on monthly or one-time subscription fees to the vendors.
 Besides, training and induction of the IT-trained staff is also increasing the operational cost.
 The Healthcare system in the U.S. is different from other countries and so are the problems with healthcare.
-Unlike Canada where practices are only required to submit the claims to one entity; in the U.S. there are multiple payers of healthcare reimbursements which require an advanced level of medical billing and credentialing services experience or you would get back the claims with objections.
+Unlike Canada where practices are only required to submit the claims to one entity; in the U.S. multiple payers of healthcare reimbursements require an advanced level of medical billing and credentialing services experience or you would get back the claims with objections.
 To achieve this level of accuracy and skill, physicians are required to hire trained and highly paid staff.